Harvey, Severino power Orioles to 4-3 win over Tigers

 Derek Hill led off with a triple and scored Detroit’s first run on Tanner Scott’s wild pitch.
 Akil Baddoo beat out an infield single and Scott hit Jonathan Schoop before walking Robbie Grossman to bring up Cabrera with the bases loaded.

+“Tanner was obviously scuffling, and I didn’t want to ask him to face Miggy in that spot,” Hyde said.
+“I thought it was the spot for (Dillon) Tate.”

-Dillon Tate replaced Scott, and gave up a long sacrifice fly to Cabrera, who received a standing ovation from the crowd.
+Tate gave up a 420-foot sacrifice fly to Cabrera, who received a standing ovation from the crowd.

+“I didn’t think it was gone, because it is a long way to centerfield in this ballpark,” said Severino, who watched it from behind the plate.
+“But if this game is in Camden Yards, I think he would have had two more tonight.”

 Jeimer Candelario bounced into a force at second, but Tate walked Eric Haase on a wild pitch, allowing Schoop to score Detroit’s third run and Grossman to take third.